IvanGavlik/teachers-center-backend/README.md

 clj -M:dev:repl
 ```

 Intelj specific: Then connect using remote
+    (somethimes does not work from first so try to connect one more time)

 ### Start System (in REPL)